notmatthancock/notmatthancock.github.io/_posts/2015-07-24-what-is-machine-learning.markdown

 \end{align*}
 $$

-In a separate post, I will go through a numerical example using Python.
+In [a separate post]({{ site.baseurl }}/2015/08/02/machine-learning-part-2-numerical-example.html), I go through a numerical example using Python.

 ### References